Contact Us

 Doing what I love is a living gift of beauty that feeds & nourishes my soul and the souls of others.

-In some magical way, I get to experience each design as an expression of the Greater One who flows through my imagination, to me, to my hands and into every piece I bring into form.
+In some magical way, I get to experience each design as an expression of the one creative spirit who flows through me.
 I am in awe that I know how to do what I do.

 the philosophy

 As an artist and maker, I believe each piece is made for a specific person.
-I never create the same design twice which keeps the process fresh, new and enjoyable.
-There is such pleasure in watching someone connect with a piece from the t.o.g collection and realize that it was actually made especially for them.
+There is such pleasure in watching someone connect with a piece from the TOG collection and realize that it was actually made especially for them.

 the process

-Leather is the medium I have chosen to work with because of its tangibility, its imperfections, its longevity, and its inherent quality to become more beautiful with use and time.
+Leather is the medium I have chosen to work with because of its tangibility, durability, and inherent nature to become more beautiful with use and time.
 I mostly work with cowhide, but sometimes I choose other hides that are lighter in weight (lambskin, pigskin, goatskin) for elegant detailing.
 All of the leather I use is full grain.
-This is important because of its inherent durability.

-I am mostly drawn to earthy tones, perhaps because this is my own colour palate of choice and earth tones tend to go well with most things.
-Each season I do choose one 'colour' or something unique in texture to throw into the mix.
+I am drawn to earthy tones.
+However, each season I include a few colours or something unique in texture to throw into the mix.
 This is fun for the inspiration it brings to new design ideas.

-Vegetable tanned cowhide is a favourite for t.o.g.
-The majority of the tanning process is without chemicals and the hide is left undyed.
-As a designer and artist, this is like having a blank canvas to work with.
-Veg tan leather can be hand dyed and embossed.
-When left to itself, it will darken to gorgeous tones of caramel as it is used and exposed to UV light.
+Vegetable tanned cowhide is a favourite for TOG.
+The majority of the tanning process is without chemicals and the hide can be left natural or be infused with colour.
+When left natural, this is like having a blank canvas to work with.
+The leather can be made wet, then shaped or embossed.
+Without any colour added, it will darken to gorgeous tones of caramel as it is used and exposed to UV light.
 It literally suntans.
 The end result, both in texture and colour, is not something that could ever be manufactured.

-I source the leather from two suppliers, both local to Vancouver, BC.
-The majority of the leather I use is coming from the USA, Italy, Mexico and South America.
-Going shopping for leather is a most enjoyable process because I get to hand pick each hide myself.
-It can take quite a bit of time to find just the right hide, with just the right edges and unique markings.
-It is well worth the effort though.
+I source my leather from two suppliers, both local to Vancouver, BC.
+The majority of the leather is coming from Italy, USA and South America.
+Shopping for leather is an enjoyable experience because I get to hand pick each hide myself.
+I take my time as I look for unique edges and markings, always envisioning how they can be used in a future design.

-The hardware I choose to use is also hand selected by me.
-I aim to find the best quality, and, whenever possible, will choose solid brass hardware.
-I am always on the hunt for unique buckles, closures etc., and these can be found in the most unexpected places.
-Good hardware is key to creating a good design, not just for its function, but for the aesthetic beauty it adds
+The hardware I choose to use is also hand selected.
+I aim to find the best quality and whenever possible, solid brass.
+I am often on the hunt for unique buckles, closures etc., and these can be found in the most unexpected places.
+Good hardware is key to creating a good design, not just for its function, but for the aesthetic beauty it adds.

-I design and hand craft each item in the t.o.g collection the old school way.
-Leather is hand cut with a ruler and knife, holes are pre-punched, one hole at a time, and pieces are then stitched together completely by hand, using needles and thread, love and patience.
+Each item in the TOG collection is designed and created the old school way.
+Leather is hand cut with a ruler and knife, holes are pre-punched, one hole at a time, and pieces are then stitched together completely by hand, using two needles, thread, love and patience.
 I don't have multiple projects going at the same time, rather, I give my undivided attention to the one in front of me.
 This allows space for design ideas to surface in the process, and, when the piece is finished, I experience a tremendous sense of completion.

 I am so grateful to call 'work', that which I love to do.